WalkthroughVR/Handbook/Procedures/HiringProcess.md

 ## 9) Full Time Offer
 Throughout the entire independent contract period, you will have a very clear idea of if working is a good fit based on your experience and our feedback.
 Once we've all agreed it's a great fit to move forward, you'll have the option to choose your compensation package - whether you would rather have more salary, or more equity.
 All of the compensation options are outlined in detail [here.](https://github.com/WalkthroughVR/Handbook/blob/master/HowWeWork/CompensationStructure.md)

+Also when you join full time, you'll do photography shoot & customer support at least once a year, regardless of your position.
+We believe an early and ongoing connection with the people we serve and better understanding our teammates roles will help build a great organization and product.

 <br><br>
 ## What is not taken into account throughout the interview process as of now:
 - Role specific interviews